-Tech company and Meatpacking resident GIPHY presents a particularly fun station that will also make great Instagram like bait.
-You and the kids can make your own short animated GIF, that, in addition to being fun and cool, also clearly demonstrates the concept of animation. and yes, you get to keep it!
+Tech company and Meatpacking resident GIPHY presents a particularly fun station that will also make great Instagram like-bait.
+You and the kids can make your own short animated GIF, that, in addition to being fun and cool, also clearly demonstrates the concept of animation — and yes, you get to keep it!

-Crawl inside this portable planetarium to get a look at a miniature version of the night sky — accurate for both date a location!
+Crawl inside this portable planetarium to get a look at a miniature version of the night sky — accurate for both date and location!
 In addition to a facsimile of NYC’s current stellar situation, kids can also see constellations from Native American and Greek mythology, and learn the stories that accompany them.

 The Children’s Museum of the Arts transports its popular Ball Pool to the storefront space of ARTech — and it’s exactly like what it sounds, minus water.
 Giant, inflated rubber balls provide a fun space for burning off some energy before moving on to more sedate stations.

 Also featured at CMA, but given a deserved spotlight here, is the beautiful and mesmerizing oversized pixelated painting by artist Danny Rozin.
 The work, which incorporates dozens of mini tiles created by kid visitors to CMA, responds to the shadow of viewers of the piece.